Single-cell study identifies brain cell types linked to autism

 Neurons of cortical layers 2/3 allow communication between different parts of the cortex by projecting signals to neurons located in different cortical regions (Figure 1).
 Microglia are the resident immune cells of the brain, which monitor and respond to states of infection and inflammation.
 The genes that were found to be differently expressed in these cell types in the brain of individuals with autism are involved in communication between neurons, brain development and activation of microglia, which may be a signal of pathology.

-To test whether these differences were also associated with the clinical manifestations of the disorder, the authors then correlated changes in gene expression specific to each cell type to the severity of the donors’ symptoms measured through the Autism Diagnostic Interview-Revised (ADI-R).
+To test whether these differences were also associated with the clinical manifestations of the condition, the authors then correlated changes in gene expression specific to each cell type to the severity of the donors’ symptoms measured through the Autism Diagnostic Interview-Revised (ADI-R).
 They found that greater changes in gene expression in the upper layers 2/3 neurons and microglia predicted worse behavioral deficits.

 These results lend support to previous research suggesting that changes in neurons, as well as non-neuronal cells such as microglia, may be involved in autism.
 Furthermore, by breaking down the analysis of gene expression at the level of individual cell types, this study provides a finer-grained description of ASD mechanisms that allow scientists to zoom in on the molecular basis of the disorder with unprecedented resolution.